FREQUENTLY ASKED QUESTIONS

 Although they form part of the ‘everyday’ protein foods group, the Ministry of Health recommends limiting red meat rather than eating it every day.
 Although lean red meat does provide important nutrients like iron, protein, zinc and vitamin B12, eating too much has been linked to increased risk of certain health issues such as heart disease and bowel cancer.
 Guidelines suggest choosing lean unprocessed red meat whenever possible, and to limit to only a few times a week.
 Include other protein options like chicken, fish, eggs, nuts and legumes like chickpeas, lentils or baked beans.

 Ministry of Health recommends at least 2 servings of fruit per day.
-While fruit contains natural sugars, it also has fibre, vitamins, and minerals that make it a nutritious choice.
-Eating more than the recommended amount is fine, but too much may mean missing out on other important nutrients from vegetables, grains and protein.
+While fresh fruit contains natural sugars, these come packaged with water, fibre, polyphenolic compounds, vitamins, and minerals.
+These components make it a nutritious choice while providing a protective effect for our teeth.
+The hardness of some fruit stimulates saliva production, which is also protective against tooth decay.
+Eating more than the recommended amount is fine, but too much may mean missing out on many other important nutrients from eating vegetables, grains and protein.

 Recommendations to reduce sugar intake are focused specifically on added sugars, rather than sugars naturally present in fruit or milk.
 In very large amounts, natural sugar from fruit can add up, but it's still healthier than sugar from lollies and fizzy drinks because of the fibre that can help slow down the sugar absorption.